votinginfoproject/vip-specification/CONTRIBUTING.md

 ## Creating Issues

-* Like many open source projects, we strongly urge you to search through the existing issues before creating a new one.
+* Please search through the existing issues before creating a new one.
 * Please include as many details as possible.
-    * If you can include an example of how you think a new model should work, all the better.
+    * If you can include an example of how you think a new model should work, please do.
 * All issues should be filed under the milestone "Up for Discussion" until the team moves it under a particular release or other related issue-management action.